michaeldmcqueen/resources.gmt.com-website/_woh_resources/5-helpful-resources/why-cant-we-just-do-that-here.md

 order_number: 4
 ---

 Maybe you’ve heard this, maybe more than once.
 Maybe this question is what’s keeping you from going away for a mission trip.
-What do you say when the church leaders pop the ultimate deal killer of a question…<br>&nbsp;
+What do you say when the church leaders pop the ultimate deal-killer of a question…<br>&nbsp;

 “Why can’t we just do that here?”

-On the face of it this seems an impossible question to answer.
+On the face of it, this seems an impossible question to answer.
 After all, almost any of the work you do on a mission trip could be done just as easily where you live…couldn’t it?
 Yes…if a mission trip is all about repairing homes, or community service or teaching VBS or any of the other things you might do on a mission trip.
 But mission trips aren’t just about what you’re doing.
 They’re about the whole complex process of pushing teens out of their comfort zone for the sake of building relationships and creating space for them to experience God.
 Here’s how it works…

 **Isolation**